vbacollective/riff/docs/API_REFERENCE.md

 ### Tune Burst Caps for Game Feel

-The default caps are conservative and safe for PowerPoint/Office hosts.
-For very dense action scenes, raise them carefully while watching diagnostics.
+In NEXT 1.2.1 the explicit burst caps default to `0`, meaning disabled.
+This keeps large projects from feeling artificially limited.
+For dense action scenes, you can opt into caps carefully while watching diagnostics.

 ```vb
 RiffMaxVoicesPerBuffer = 4